BibekKundu05/Ai-Safety-App/README.md

 ## 📱 About the App

-**AI Safety Incident Tracker** is an intuitive Android app designed to monitor and document incidents related to AI system failures.
-From biased recommendations to harmful chatbot outputs, this app allows users to:

-- View reported AI safety incidents.
-- Filter incidents based on severity.
-- Report new incidents with automatic timestamping.
-- Navigate smoothly between screens with a modern, clean interface.
+AI Safety Incident Tracker is a sleek and user-friendly Android application built using Kotlin, designed for SPARKLEHOOD Assessment.
+The app enables users to seamlessly browse, filter, submit, and report AI safety incidents, with a strong emphasis on smooth navigation, effective state management, and an elegant user interface.

 ---